Convert RLA to OTB

 The OTB (Over The Air Bitmap) file extension, developed by Nokia, is used for transmitting black and white bitmap images between mobile phones, particularly Nokia and Siemens models.
 These images, with a maximum resolution of 255x255 pixels, are often sent via SMS in either hexadecimal text or binary format.
 Historically, OTB files were popular in the early days of mobile communication for sending simple graphics, icons, and wallpapers when data transmission speeds were limited.

-Wait a few moments for the converter to complete its job, then download your OTB file.
+Give the converter a few seconds, then download your OTB file.

 To change RLA format to OTB, upload your RLA file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your RLA file.
 Click on the convert button and wait for the convert to complete.
 Download the converted OTB file afterward.